 Similarly, in small dog breeds such as Boston terriers, cocker spaniels, bulldogs, and beagles, the gland of the third eyelid is not strongly held because of genetic reasons.
 Thus, the blood does not circulate properly when the gland prolapses.
 In return, it results in swelling and pain.

 If you notice any of the symptoms given above in your dog’s eyes, you must contact a veterinarian as soon as possible.
 It is because the condition can cause serious health concerns over time.

 When you visit the vet, he will diagnose the cherry eye by examining the dog’s eyes.
+He needs to check whether it is an early stage cherry eye in dog or a late one.
 The diagnosis is based on a clinical appearance of a cherry eye, especially in young dogs and some breeds.
 You can also perform a series of diagnoses to identify the overall health of the eye.

 For the exposed third eyelid gland, the vet may perform a Schirmer tear test.
 It is used to determine the dog’s tear production by ensuring that it does not have a dry eye.

 Secondly, the vet may also recommend a fluorescein stain test to check for scratches on the cornea.
 Though these corneal scratches are not painful.
 However, they can lead to ulceration, infection, and perforation if the cherry eye in dogs is left untreated.